 NFe,0(till) = Aexp(−till/τdis) + B , (6)

 where τdis is the characteristic dissociation time, and B means the concentration of dissociated pairs at the saturation.
-The fitting parameters are collected in Table 1, which also includes the coefficients of determination R2.
+The fitting parameters are collected in Table 1, including the coefficient of determination R2.
 The high values of R2 (greater than 0.99) confirm the suitability of the chosen fitting formula.

 One can see from Equations (3) and (6) that the fitting parameters relate to defect characteristics: